Dennisdude/ScreenStack/README.md

 # ScreenStack

-A modern movie watchlist application that allows users to search for movies using The Movie Database (TMDb) API and maintain their personal collection of films to watch.
+A movie watchlist application that allows users to search for movies using The Movie Database (TMDb) API and maintain their personal collection of films to watch.

 ## Features